-Diversification — investing in imperfectly correlated assets — reduces expected volatility without sacrificing expected returns.
-While the expected return from a diversified portfolio is just the weighted average mean of its constituent parts, the expected variance is less than the weighted average variance of its constituent parts.
-We demonstrate that very few people have correct statistical intuitions about the effects of diversification.
-Many people, especially those low in financial literacy, believe diversification increases the volatility of a portfolio because they conflate the predictability of individual assets with the aggregate predictability of the portfolio.
-Additionally, most people, but especially those high in financial literacy, believe diversification increases the expected return of a portfolio.
-These errors lead people to construct investment portfolios that mismatch investors’ risk preferences.
-The fact that people do not understand the benefit of diversification may partially explain why investors are poorly diversified, despite valuing risk reduction.
+Diversification—investing in imperfectly correlated assets — reduces volatility without sacrificing expected returns.
+While the expected return of a diversified portfolio is the weighted average return of its constituent parts, the variance of the portfolio is less than the weighted average variance of its constituent parts.
+Our results suggest that very few people have correct statistical intuitions about the effects of diversification.
+Many people, especially those low in financial literacy, believe diversification actually increases the volatility of a portfolio.
+These people seem to believe that the unpredictability of individual assets compounds when aggregated together.
+Additionally, most people believe diversification increases the expected return of a portfolio.
+Many of these people correctly link diversification with the concept of risk reduction, but seem to understand risk reduction to mean greater return.
+We show that these beliefs can lead people to construct investment portfolios that mismatch investors’ risk preferences.
+Further, these beliefs may help explain why many investors are underdiversified.

 Keywords: diversification, financial decision making, investing, numerical cognition